malikaiyer/syntax-sprint/EGDD.md

 ## Core Gameplay Mechanics (Detailed)

 - *Moving the character*: *The character moves according to the arrow keys.
-The character does not move continuously and can move as many blocks and spaces as the player wants*
+The character moves continuously along a row until the player interacts with it *
-- *Completing within the time-limit: *The player should complete each round within the time limit.
-The time limit starts off as 5 minutes for each round and decreases with each passing round - making the game more challenging and exciting to play*
-- *Correctly advancing through the rounds*: *The player must navigate through the maze to collect the correct token within the time-limit to advance to the next round.
+- *Correctly advancing through the rounds*: *The player must navigate through the maze to collect the correct token without being eaten by bugs to advance to the next round.
 Each round will have one correct and multiple incorrect tokens.*
 - *Collecting the incorrect token: * If the player collects an incorrect token, the number of enemies chasing the player increases*
 - *Advancing through the worlds*: *If the player completes all the rounds (5-6 rounds per world), they will advance to the next world which will be set in another programming language*
 - *Losing the game*: *If the player interacts with an enemy, they lose a heart.
 If they player loses all hearts, they lose the game.*

 ## Feedback